mrezasoltani/mrezasoltani.github.io/_pages/Course/module_7.md

 ![results](/assets/images/output_2_0.png)

-* In the above graph, we see three models used for predicting the weather temperature.
+* In the above graph, we see three models for predicting the weather temperature.
 The left panel shows a linear fitting (linear regression), the middle panel illustrates a quadratic prediction, and the right one shows a cubic curve fitting.
 We can see the limitedness of linear regression for this specific dataset as the trend of the data doesn't seem to be linear.

 ## Statistical model
 * Depending on the nature of the inputs (also called features, independent variables, explanatory variables, or covariates), there are two types of possibilities.
 If we think that inputs \\(\mathbf{X_1}, \mathbf{X_2},\ldots,\mathbf{X_n}\\) are random, we have _random design_.
 On the other hand, if input points \\(\mathbf{x_1}, \mathbf{x_2},\ldots,\mathbf{x_n}\\) are considered as deterministic (fixed points), we call it a _fixed design_.
 However, the distinction between  fixed and random design is significant and has effects on the measure of performance.